OpenMS/Tutorials/README.md

 Handouts and workflows as used in the tutorial session during user meetings.

 Build handout:
-- compile PDF from `Handout/handout.tex` using XeLatex with `Handout` as working directory:
+- compile PDF from `Handout/handout.tex` using XeLatex and BibTex (for citations) with `Handout` as working directory:
-  `cd Handout && xelatex handout.tex`
+  `cd Handout && xelatex handout.tex && bibtex handout.tex && xelatex handout.tex && xelatex handout.tex`

 Note: